lostisland/faraday/docs/adapters/index.md

 Faraday also includes a Rack adapter for hitting loaded Rack applications through Rack::Test, and a [Test adapter][testing] for stubbing requests by hand.

+## Ad-hoc adapters customization

+Faraday is intended to be a generic interface between your code and the adapter.
+However, sometimes you need to access a feature specific to one of the adapters that is not covered in Faraday's interface.
+When that happens, you can pass a block when specifying the adapter to customize it.
+The block parameter will change based on the adapter you're using.
+See each adapter page for more details.

 [net_http]:     ./net-http
 [persistent]:   ./net-http-persistent